Follow the step by step process or choose what situation that best describes you:

 Application Process

-The bar exam is administered in Jefferson City on the last Tuesday and Wednesday in February and July.
+The bar exam is administered in Jefferson City the last Tuesday and Wednesday in February and July.
 You must create an account online with the MBLE when you are ready to apply to take the Missouri Bar Exam.
 After your registration is created, you may apply online to take the bar exam.
 If you plan to take the July exam, you should file your application by March 1.
 If you plan to take the February exam, you should file by Oct.
 1. Late filing deadlines (with additional fees) are May 31 for the July exam and December 31 for the February exam.

 Fees

 If you have never registered to take the Missouri bar exam but have already applied for a character and fitness report as a law student, the fee is $485.
 If you have not yet applied for the character and fitness report, the fee is $910.
-Fees may be paid via cashier's check; money order; corporate check; law firm check; or online via debit or credit card.
-Checks/money orders should be made payable to Clerk of the Supreme Court.
+Fees may be paid via cashier’s check; money order; corporate check; law firm check; or online via debit or credit card.
+Checks/money orders should be made payable to the Clerk of the Supreme Court.

 Mailing address